rgrannell1/mchof/README.md

 ===
 Version 0.2

-mchof (read: mc'hoff) provides convenient, consistent parallel implementations of several commonly used higher-order functions found in base R. Excellent parallel implementations of map-like functions exist in packages such as plyr and multicore, giving users better efficiency with little work on their part.
+mchof (read: mac'hoff) is a utility library that provides composable, consistent parallel implementations of higher-order functions such as Filter, Fold, ZipWith and more.
+This package aims to make writing functional programs in R more rewarding, with the added benifit of parallelism.
-This package aims to extend this speedup to people who use functions like Filter or Reduce in their code.

- * Special cases handled consistently with functions in base R.
+ * Special cases handled consistently between functions to allow composabililty.
  * Built on the user-friendly multicore parallel library; all the user needs to do is specify how many cores they would like to use to get 90% of the benefits of running in parallel